Sunday, July 21, 2024

 C++ horrible aspects

 Linus Torvalds described C++ as being a horrible language.
 While C++ has its dark corners I choose it any day over any other language.
-There are some horrible aspects though:
+Especially compared to C which has major liabilities.
+There are some questionable aspects though:

 • functional programming style over object oriented.
 Why not make the regex functions member functions?
-This will help intellisense which is an important aspect for programming these days.
+It prevents clutter of std namespace.
+It will probably also help Intellisense to build up its database which is important help in IDE's these days.